huyenhoang/loganalysis/README.md

 This view uses the previous two views to calculate the number of errors for each date as a percentage of the total requests.

-[^1]:`CREATE OR REPLACE VIEW` is used instead of `CREATE VIEW` because multiple views with the same names were created.
+*`CREATE OR REPLACE VIEW` is used instead of `CREATE VIEW` because multiple views with the same names were created.

 ## Running the Python program